GNU Radio: History

 First published in 2001, GNU Radio is an official GNU package.
 Philanthropist John Gilmore initiated GNU Radio with the funding of $320,000 (US) to Eric Blossom for code creation and project-management duties.
 One of the first applications was building an ATSC receiver in software.

 The GNU Radio software began as a fork of the Pspectra code that was developed by the SpectrumWare project at the Massachusetts Institute of Technology (MIT).
 In 2004, a complete rewrite of GNU Radio was completed, so today GNU Radio no longer has any original Pspectra code.

 Matt Ettus joined the project as one of the first developers, and created the Universal Software Radio Peripheral (USRP) to provide a hardware platform for use with the GNU Radio software.
 In 2004, Matt founded Ettus Research LLC and began selling USRPs that worked with GNU Radio.

 In September 2010, Eric Blossom stepped down as Project Lead and was replaced by Tom Rondeau.

 Early in the project, the core developers began holding semi-annual Hackfests.
 In 2011, the GNU Radio project began holding a yearly conference, called "GRCon", which generally has a Hackfest on the last day of the conference.

 In March 2016, Tom Rondeau stepped down and was replaced by Ben Hilburn as the Project Lead, and Johnathan Corgan, a long-time maintainer, as the Chief Architect.

 In January 2018, Johnathan Corgan retired from his role as Chief Architect and was replaced by Marcus Müller.

 In September 2020, GNU Radio became part of the SETI Institute (a non-profit, multi-disciplinary research and education organization) for all financial and contractual purposes.

 In October 2020, Ben Hilburn and the project officers at the time voted to reorganize the GNU Radio Project's leadership, forming a General Assembly with a set of by-laws that regulate details of how the organization operates.
 A three-member Board made up of elected General Assembly members took over the roles previously handled by the Project Lead.

+In mid-2026, GNU Radio 4.0 reached a usable stage of development as a major modernization of the GNU Radio framework.
+The new version introduces a redesigned runtime, scheduler, and flowgraph architecture, with an emphasis on improved performance, modularity, and easier integration with modern software systems.